FAQ for Parents

 Who is North Bay Rowing Club?

-NBRC was founded in 1984 by Greg Sabourin to support the sport of rowing and take advantage of the scenic and calm Petaluma River.
+NBRC was founded in 1984 by local rower, sailor and river access advocate Greg Sabourin to support the sport of rowing and take advantage of the scenic and calm Petaluma River.
 Since then, our masters program for adults has grown to over 80 dedicated members of all skill levels.
+Sabourin is still a masters member of the club.
 The Juniors program began in the early 2000s and competes against over 30 teams within the Southwest Region, representing junior high and high school athletes from Sonoma, Napa and Marin Counties.
 The Juniors program has grown dramatically in the past several years, and now has over 80 athletes.

 Practice and Training